jahokas/Peer-reviews/README.md

 In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new francises in France, potentially in Lyon.

-The chain runs also a cutlery online store.
+The coffee shop chain runs also a cutlery online store.
 The design is presented in coffee shops.
 Customers can purchace nordic tableware such as cups, mugs, jugs, serving dish, bowls and serving dishes.

-I prepare a detailed study that describe in which districts and neigborhoods the chain should locate their coffee shops in Lyon.
+I prepare a detailed study that names districts and neigborhoods where the chain should locate their coffee shops in Lyon.

 **concept**
 + nordic style table-ware and pastries